aswinks123/System-Design/App/README.md

 Not scalable for heavy load

-⭕️.
-No Cache Layer
+❗️ No Cache Layer

 Reprocesses the same image every time

 No optimization for repeated requests

-⭕️.
-No Background Workers
+❗️ No Background Workers

 CPU‑heavy tasks run inside the API process

 Can block the server under load

-⭕️.
-No Scalability Design
+❗️ No Scalability Design

 Single‑process execution

 No load balancing or distributed workers

+❗️ Not Micro-service based

+Api is currenly standalone.

+Containerizing it would improve scaling

 ```

 ## Learning Goal